Let us tell you a bit about what we do.

 Q. How does this affect my timetable?

-A. The University of Adelaide has announced that classes are to be moved online over the next few weeks.
+A. The University of Adelaide has announced that for the remainder of 2020, classes are to be held in a mixed-mode fashion.
+Students are encouraged to check their emails and MyUni for the latest information.
 In conjunction with this decision, the Adelaide University Union will do its best to provide all its usual support and services in the same manner

 The AUU will do our very best to maintain an open channel of online communication to ensure this period of uncertainty progresses as easily for students as possible.